iainbx/hangman/README.md

   - Parameters: user_name, email (optional), attempts (optional, default=6)
   - Returns: GameForm with initial game state.
   - Description: Creates a new Game.
-Creates the first level of the game, containing the first word to be quessed.
+Creates the first level of the game, containing the first word to be guessed.
 If a user does not exist with the specified user_name, a new user is created.
-The attempts parameter is the number of failed attempts to guess a word that are allowed before the game will end.
+The `attempts` parameter is the number of incorrect guesses that are allowed before the game is ended.

 - **make_move**
   - Path: 'game/{urlsafe_game_key}'
   - Method: PUT
   - Parameters: urlsafe_game_key, guess
-  - Returns: GameForm with new game state.
+  - Returns: GameForm with updated game state.
-  - Description: Accepts a character 'guess' and returns the updated state of the game.
+  - Description: Accepts a single character as a guess and returns the updated state of the game.
-  If this causes a game to end, the user score will be updated.
+  If the guess is incorrect and this causes the game to end, the user's total score will be updated.
-  If the word is guessed, the level_complete flag is set to true, and a call will need to be made to the next_level endpoint, to retrieve the next word to guess.
+  If the word is guessed, the level_complete flag is set to true, the game score is updated, and a call will need to be made to the `next_level` endpoint, to retrieve the next word to guess.

 - **next_level**
   - Path: 'game/next_level/{urlsafe_game_key}'
   - Method: GET
   - Parameters: urlsafe_game_key
-  - Returns: GameForm with current game state.
+  - Returns: GameForm with updated game state.
-  - Description: Call this endpoint to retrieve the next word to guess in a game, after a word has been guessed.
-The make_move endpoint can then be called again to guess the new word.
+  - Description: Call this endpoint after a word has been guessed to create a new level and retrieve the next word to guess in a game.
+  The `make_move` endpoint can then be called again to guess the new word.

 - **get_game**